ksw1984/dlr-taumonplot/doc/manual.rst

 Starting taumonplot
 ..........................

-- run the python script directly in a Text editor (F5 in SciTE)
+- run the python script directly in a Text editor (F5 in SciTE) or IDE
 - run the python script from a terminal ``python  taumonplot_v2-04.py``
 - run the function ``create_plot(...)`` of the module ``taumonplot_v2-04`` in another script
 - `Monitoring data on a cluster`: